newtonproject/NEPs/nep-10.md

-# NEP-X: Invoice Token Standard
+# NEP 10: Invoice Token Standard
 | Item | Description |
 |:-|:-|
 | NEP | to be assigned |